If you smell gas or think you have a gas leak, call the National Grid Emergency Service on 0800 111 999

 If you are a leaseholder, you are responsible for the maintenance of gas appliances.

 We advise that you have your appliances checked at least once a year.

-You must ensure that an annual safety inspection is carried out on each appliance and/or flue that you provide for tenants.
-A record of each safety check must be kept for at least two years.
+You must ensure that an annual safety inspection is carried out on each appliance and flue that you provide for tenants.
+You need to keep a record of each safety check for at least 2 years.